SACHSTech/careers-in-computer-science-oscarlin05/README.md

 **Additional Skills**

-Bachelor’s degree in software engineering, computer science or equivalent 3+ years of game development experience
+* 3+ years of game development experience
-Strong proficiency in C++
+* High degree of self-motivation and resourcefulness in all areas of engineering
-High degree of self-motivation and resourcefulness in all areas of engineering Well-versed in design patterns and software engineering principles Excellent communication and listening skills, including demonstrated patience and compassion for teammates Experience with commonly used development tools such as Jira and Perforce Genuine passion for making and playing video games Shipped one or more video game titles
+* Experience with commonly used development tools such as Jira and Perforce
-A love of JRPGs
+* Genuine passion for making and playing video games

 ---